patheticGeek/torrent-aio-bot/Readme.md

 # Torrent all-in-one bot

-#### This repo is currently unmaintained due to the inconsistency between proxy sites and how they load data

 Lorem ipsum i am too lazy figure what it does yourself

 You might be lazy too so here ya go: